zhengyaohan/armino/docs/zh_CN/api-reference/multi_media/bk_fft.rst

 FFT API Categories
 ----------------------------
-Most of WiFi APIs can be categoried as:
+Most of FFT APIs can be categoried as:

  - Common APIs